 The office takes an all-hazards approach to continuously further the capability of the Virginia Tech community to plan for, mitigate against, respond to, and recover from an incident or emergency.

-Emergency Management is accredited by the Emergency Management Accreditation Program (EMAP), the voluntary standards, assessment, and peer review
+Emergency Management has been accredited by the Emergency Management Accreditation Program (EMAP), the voluntary standards, assessment, and peer review

 accreditation process for disaster preparedness programs.